Smart Bedroom Guide: How to Create a Calm, Sleep-Friendly Space with Smart Lighting

 Task Lighting: Practical but Gentle

-Task lighting serves specific purposes such as reading or getting dressed.
-In a bedroom, task lighting should remain warm and directional, never flooding the entire room with brightness.
+Task lighting serves specific purposes such as reading, choosing clothes, or getting ready.
+In a bedroom, task lighting should stay directional and warm so it does not flood the whole room.

 Accent Lighting: Depth and Atmosphere

-Bedroom Lighting for Sleep: Building a Night Routine
+Bedroom Lighting for Sleep: Build a Simple Night Routine

-Effective bedroom lighting for sleep focuses on timing rather than brightness.
-Sudden changes in light can confuse the body, while gradual transitions support natural sleep rhythms.
+Effective bedroom lighting for sleep focuses on timing, softness, and consistency.
+Sudden changes in light can feel harsh at night, while gradual transitions help the room feel calmer.

 • Begin dimming lights 60–90 minutes before bedtime